Power-off Shutdown and Power-loss Resumption

 printer.cfg

-file, and add the following content at the beginning of the file:
+file and add the following content at the very beginning:

 [include plr.cfg] -